 - ACT, cultivating a culture of belonging by accelerating growth, connecting employees and touching lives.

 - Aspire, a women’s resource group

-- The Multicultural Team, a resource group for racially/ ethnically diverse employees
+- EDGE, a resource group for racially/ ethnically diverse employees.

 - The Veterans Engagement Team (VET), a resource group for military personnel and Veterans.

 Edison Electric Institute’s (EEI) member companies have joined together to align their DEI and workforce development initiatives and are taking meaningful action to: